phpactor/phpactor/README.md

 > I genuinely miss some functionality when using servers for Rust, Go and
 > Typescrript.
 >
+> There are many parts of this project that I'm proud of but ultimately it has
-> But ultimately it has some major short-comings in regards to perforamnce,
+> some major short-comings in regards to perforamnce, accuracy and scalability
-> accuracy and scalability that I'm not capable of addressing at this time.
+> that I'm not capable of addressing at this time.
 > [YMMV](https://en.wiktionary.org/wiki/your_mileage_may_vary).

 ![phpactor2sm](https://user-images.githubusercontent.com/530801/27995098-82e72c4c-64c0-11e7-96d2-f549c711ca8b.png)